-I spent nearly one month in Vietnam at the end of last year and I would say this is a good amount of time to travel the coast North to South or vice versa without having to travel too fast and seeing pretty much all the towns and cities a long the way.
+I spent nearly one month Backpacking Vietnam and I would say this is a good amount of time to travel the coast of Vietnam North to South or South to North without having to travel too fast and seeing pretty much all the towns and cities a long the way.

 However I know that some times we can be a bit time poor and now that Vietnam has introduced a free 15 day visa on arrival while I was in Vietnam and South East Asia I met a lot of people trying to travel Vietnam in 2 weeks!